-ARTICLE 14.
-ASSIGNMENT OF TEACHING / TEACHING STAFF IN THE POSTGRADUATE PROGRAM (P.M.S.)
+ARTICLE 10.
+ASSIGNMENT OF TEACHING / TEACHING STAFF IN THE POSTGRADUATE PROGRAMME

-14.1 The teaching duties of the Postgraduate Programs (P.M.S.) are assigned, following a recommendation by the Coordinating Committee (C.C.) and a decision by the Assembly of the Department (A.D.), to the following categories of teaching staff:
+10.1 The teaching duties of the Postgraduate Programs (P.M.S.) are assigned, following a recommendation by the Coordinating Committee (C.C.) and a decision by the Assembly of the Department (A.D.), to the following categories of teaching staff:

-a.
-Members of the Teaching and Research Staff (D.E.P.), Special Teaching Staff (E.E.P.), Laboratory Teaching Staff holding a Doctorate (E.DI.P.), and Special Technical Laboratory Staff holding a Doctorate (E.T.E.P.) of the Department, or other Departments of the National and Kapodistrian University of Athens (NKUA), or other Higher Education Institutions (A.E.I.) or Higher Military Educational Institutions (A.S.E.I.), with additional workload beyond their statutory obligations.

-b.
-Emeritus Professors or retired members of the D.E.P. of the Department, other Departments of NKUA, or other Higher Education Institutions.

-c.
-Collaborating Professors.

-d.
-Appointed lecturers.

-e.
-Visiting professors or visiting researchers from Greece or abroad, who hold a position or qualifications equivalent to those of a professor or researcher in a research center, regardless of their academic rank.
-Professors of recognized standing from foreign universities may be invited, within the framework of the Erasmus+ Program and/or on the basis of bilateral agreements between the Department and collaborating departments of foreign universities.
+- a) Members of the Teaching and Research Staff (D.E.P.), Special Teaching Staff (E.E.P.), Laboratory Teaching Staff holding a Doctorate (E.DI.P.), and Special Technical Laboratory Staff holding a Doctorate (E.T.E.P.) of the Department, or other Departments of the National and Kapodistrian University of Athens (NKUA), or other Higher Education Institutions (A.E.I.) or Higher Military Educational Institutions (A.S.E.I.), with additional workload beyond their statutory obligations. - b) Emeritus Professors or retired members of the D.E.P. of the Department, other Departments of NKUA, or other Higher Education Institutions. - c) Collaborating Professors. - d) Appointed lecturers. - e) Visiting professors or visiting researchers from Greece or abroad, who hold a position or qualifications equivalent to those of a professor or researcher in a research center, regardless of their academic rank.
+Professors of recognized standing from foreign universities may be invited, within the framework of the Erasmus+ Program and/or based on bilateral agreements between the Department and collaborating departments of foreign universities.

-f.
-Researchers and specialized operational scientists from research and technological bodies as defined in Article 13a of Law 4310/2014 (Government Gazette A' 258) or other research centers and institutes in Greece or abroad.

-g.
-Distinguished scientists from Greece or abroad, possessing specialized knowledge and relevant experience in the subject area of the P.M.S.

-h.
-Postdoctoral researchers of the Department.
+- f) Researchers and specialized operational scientists from research and technological bodies as defined in Article 13a of Law 4310/2014 (Government Gazette A' 258) or other research centers and institutes in Greece or abroad. - g) Distinguished scientists from Greece or abroad, possessing specialized knowledge and relevant experience in the subject area of the P.M.S. - h) Postdoctoral researchers of the Department.

-14.2 All categories of teaching staff may be remunerated exclusively from the resources of the P.M.S.
+10.2 All categories of teaching staff may be remunerated exclusively from the resources of the P.M.S.
 It is not permitted to pay remuneration or any other provision from the state budget or the public investment program.
 Upon recommendation of the Coordinating Committee and decision of the Assembly of the Department, the amount of remuneration for each teaching staff member is determined.
 Specifically, teaching staff members who are also members of the D.E.P. may receive additional remuneration for their work in the P.M.S., provided they fulfill the minimum statutory obligations as defined in paragraph 2 of Article 155 of Law 4957/2022.
 This final provision also applies analogously to members of the E.E.P., E.DI.P., and E.T.E.P., provided they fulfill their minimum legal obligations.

-14.3 By decision of the Assembly of the School/Department, supplementary teaching duties may be assigned to PhD candidates of the Department or School, under the supervision of a P.M.S. teaching staff member.
+10.3 By decision of the Assembly of the School/Department, supplementary teaching duties may be assigned to PhD candidates of the Department or School, under the supervision of a P.M.S. teaching staff member.

-14.4 The assignment of the teaching duties for the P.M.S. is carried out by decision of the Assembly of the Department, following a recommendation from the Coordinating Committee of the P.M.S.
+10.4 The assignment of the teaching duties for the P.M.S. is carried out by decision of the Assembly of the Department, following a recommendation from the Coordinating Committee of the P.M.S.